Mozambique men's national basketball team

-The Mozambican national basketball team is the basketball team that represents Mozambique in international competitions.
-It is administrated by the Federação Moçambicana de Basquetebol (FMB) (Mozambique Basketball Federation).
+The Mozambique national basketball team is the basketball team that represents Mozambique in international competitions.
+It is administered by the Federação Moçambicana de Basquetebol (FMB) (Mozambique Basketball Federation).

 Mozambique has qualified for several major international competitions, including the FIBA Africa Championship and the All-Africa Games where they won the Silver Medal at the 2011 event.
 Altogether it has qualified for the FIBA Africa Championship a total of 14 times, with their best result being the 5th place in 1983.